anoma/nspec/docs/tutorial/engines/Ticker.juvix.md

 #### Local Environment Type

-Given the types for the local state and messages, we inherently possess the type of the local environment.
+Given the types for the local state and messages, we inherently possess the type of the engine environment.
 Nonetheless, to ensure clarity, let us define it explicitly using the `EngineEnvironment` type.

 ```juvix